Standardized: American bugleweed

-Not to be confused with Carpet bugle or common bugle (Ajuga virginicus), bugleweed is a marshland native to Europe and naturalized to the United States in the 17th century by colonists who grew it for its medicinal qualities.
+Not to be confused with Carpet bugle or common bugle (Ajuga virginicus), bugleweed is a marshland native to Europe and naturalized to the United States in the 17th century by colonists who grew it for its beneficial qualities.
 It bears clusters of white, bugle-like flowers where stems connect to leaves.
 It is of the lamiaceae family, but is often referred to as the "odorless mint".
 The botanical name Lycopus refers to the resemblance of the cut leaf to a wolf's paw, which also explains the plethora of common names in many languages referring to wolves.

 Teas, and less frequently, tinctures and encapsulations.

-This information is not intended to diagnose, treat, cure, or prevent any disease.
+This information has not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease.
+For educational purposes only.